eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     contains specific requirements to the PID, mDL and pseudonyms attestation, accordingly.

-**The capitalized imperatives in the document are used in accordance with [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).**
+**The capitalised imperatives in the document are used in accordance with [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).**

 This document itself holds **no legal value** and **shall not prejudge the final mandatory legal requirements** for European Digital Identity